cchudzicki-ocw-testing/11-350-spring-2023/content/pages/sessions-46.md

 ## Session 5: ECON 3 Green building version 2.0: economic rationale and analytical tools of health in buildings \[Juan Palacios\]

-Quantifying the impact of buildings on occupants’ health and performance of occupants
+Quantifying the impact of buildings on occupants’ health and performance of occupants:

 - The impact of environmental hazards on human health and productivity
 - The role of buildings in climate resilience strategies (adaptation)

-Value of healthy buildings
+The value of healthy buildings:

 - How to account for investments in health?
 An accounting look into how to measure the impact of healthy building strategies on firms’ financial performance
 - Healthy buildings in the post-COVID era

-The role of technology and certification
+The role of technology and certification:

 - Information as a public good: sensors, building certifications, and industry standards for healthy buildings
 - The 425 Park Avenue case from an economic perspective